-Organization Overview: Sheltering Arms strengthens the education, wellbeing, and development of high-need children, adults, and families across the New York metro area from the South Bronx to Far Rockaway.
-Joining our team is an opportunity to collaborate with hundreds of dedicated colleagues who represent diverse backgrounds and talents as we work together to make a measurable impact for our neighbors in need.
+Organization Overview: Sheltering Arms Children and Family Services (Sheltering Arms) serves 12,000 New Yorkers every year from the South Bronx to Far Rockaway.
+Our goal is to foster a society where every child and family we serve will have the opportunity to succeed and thrive.
+We address the effects of social inequity in the most challenged communities in New York City.
+Our innovative programs and compassionate services measurably enhance the education, well-being and development of children, their families, and communities.
+We have maintained an unwavering commitment to our mission since 1823.
+Joining our team is an opportunity to collaborate with hundreds of dedicated colleagues who represent diverse backgrounds and talents as we work together to make a measurable impact for the youth, children and families we serve.
 Every role at Sheltering Arms brings with it new opportunities for advancement and development so that team members can achieve their professional goals while helping others reach for theirs.

 EQUAL EMPLOYMENT OPPORTUNITY STATEMENT

 It is the policy of Sheltering Arms that the Agency wholly complies with the equal treatment of all employees and applicants for employment without unlawful discrimination as to an individual’s perceived or actual race, creed, color, national origin, alienate, citizenship status, gender, gender identity, age, disability, marital status, partnership status, sexual orientation, ethnicity, religion, or veteran status in all employment decisions, including but not limited to recruitment, hiring, compensation, training and apprenticeship, promotion, upgrading, demotion, downgrading, transfer, layoff and termination and all other terms and conditions of employment.